GilberttValentine/EAM-domotic-frontend/README.md

 Development for mobile application to domotic project from EAM University

 ## Getting Started
-You needs to following the next steps to run this project in development mode or in you mobile
+You need to follow the next steps to run this project in development mode or in you mobile

 NOTE: This application is only available in Android

 Development:
-  1. Following the steps available in Flutter documentation to download the SKD https://docs.flutter.dev/get-started/install
+  1. Following the steps available in Flutter documentation to download the SDK https://docs.flutter.dev/get-started/install
   2. Once the first step is completed, clone this repository and run the project on your preference IDE
   3. Run the following commands to run the project:
     - flutter pub get (To install the packages)